-With only 250 residents, Kökar is the least populated municipality in Finland.
-Taking two and a half hours to reach by ferry from Lumparland, it is also one of the most remote places in Finland and great for escaping from the rest of the world for a while.
+Taking two and a half hours to reach by ferry from Lumparland, Kökar is one of the most remote places in Finland and great for escaping from the rest of the world for a while.
 The ruins of a medieval monastery and the charming old wooden houses make it worth the trip.

 Being surrounded by clear waters, Åland is also a great place for fishing and trying numerous tasty seafood dishes.
 Each of the islands has its own fishing methods and specialty dishes, such as the island of Jurmo, which has only 25 residents and has invented its own ‘Jurmo sushi’.
 Catching your own fish and cooking it on an open campfire is also highly satisfying.

 Travelling by bike is considered the best way to see Åland and take in all of its stunning nature.
 Regular ferry services can take you between all of the major islands and speeding across the bridges with the wind in your hair is a great feeling.
 Bicycles can be rented from the main town of Mariehamn.